metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ![Alternate text](Screenshots/wfpView.png)

-- WFP stand for "Windows Filtering Platform", a low level packet filter upon which Windows firewall is built.
+- WFP stand for "Windows Filtering Platform", native packet filter upon which Windows firewall is built.
 - **NOTE:** you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.